Lemon Jelly: Lost Horizons (2002–2004)

 Their second album (and self-proclaimed first studio album), Lost Horizons, was released in 2002, and was another success.
 The album featured the singles "Space Walk" and "Nice Weather for Ducks" and was nominated for the 2003 Mercury Music Prize and a BRIT Award for the now defunct "Best Dance Act" category in 2004.

 A number of their tracks have been used by the BBC and other British broadcasters for trailers and incidental music, including "Nice Weather for Ducks", featuring an impersonation of John Langstaff, and "Ramblin' Man".

 In September 2007, "Space Walk" was used in an American advertisement, "Through the Eyes of a Cat", for Friskies cat food.
 The song "Experiment No. 6" was used for a BBC trailer for a catch-up marathon of the hit TV show Heroes.
 More recently, the track "Space Walk" was used in the United States for a 2009 Cadillac television campaign.

 "The Curse of Ka'Zar" was used in Turner Classic Movies' 31 Days of Oscar advertisements, played in a montage (occasionally aired with alternative music by Imogen Heap) used for filler and in information about the film about to air prior to its actual airing.

+It is confirmed by film director, Simón Harker, that the film How I Survived to High School 3, will use two songs as a non-licensed background soundtrack on the movie.

 In 2003, the BBC announced that Lemon Jelly would be contributing to a remix album based on the music and sound effects of the television programme Doctor Who as part of the 40th anniversary celebration of the series.
 This project was abandoned, however, owing partly to the announcement of the 2005 revival of the series.